 - Check shipments when they arrive to ensure that orders have been filled correctly and that goods meet specifications.

-Procurement Clerks state the following job skills are important in their day-to-day work.
+When polled, Procurement Clerks say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.